CPK Insurance

 Coverage can include general liability for customer injury, slip and fall, bodily injury, property damage, and legal defense.
 Depending on the policy, you may also add property coverage for booth materials, inventory, tools, or mobile property used at New Jersey fairs and markets.

 Pricing varies based on your event frequency, the value of your inventory and equipment, the coverage you choose, and any venue requirements.
-The data provided shows an average premium range in New Jersey of $78 to $323 per month, but your quote can vary.
+Your quote can vary based on those factors.

 Requirements vary by organizer, but many ask for proof of general liability coverage before setup.
 Some may also request additional insured wording or specific limits, so it helps to review the event contract before you request a quote.